fallen-icarus/cardano-swaps/README.md

 By hardcoding the beacon vault address into the beacon policy and requiring the beacon currency symbol to be used as the datum for the beacon vault, the beacon policy and beacon vault are inextricably linked together.

+Another potential issue is if a beacon token is found in a pubkey address.
+While there may be use cases for this, this is not desired for use cases like a DEX.
+For this reason, when minting a beacon, the beacon must go to a script address.
+While this doesn't completely stop beacons from appearing in pubkey addresses, this measure and the required deposit are meant to encourage proper use of the beacons.

 ### Beacons with reference scripts
 To minimize transaction fees, the beacon policy and beacon vault script can be used as reference scripts.
 The beacon vault script has logic to protect any reference scripts stored in the vault from being consumed.
 This means both the beacon policy and the beacon vault script can be stored inside the beacon vault.

 **There is no way to withdraw ADA from the beacon vault when it is stored with a reference script.
 Thus storing reference scripts inside the beacon vault effectively means burning the associated ADA.** There was no way to allow withdrawing the ADA without opening up centralization problems.

 ### Generalizing Beacon Tokens
-By simply adding an extra parameter to the `mkBeaconVault` function in the [source code](src/CardanoSwaps.hs#L264), a completely unique beacon policy and beacon vault contract pair can be created.
+By simply adding an extra parameter to the `mkBeaconVault` function in the [source code](src/CardanoSwaps.hs#L271), a completely unique beacon policy and beacon vault contract pair can be created.
 This allows different DeFi applications to use their own beacon tokens.
 This extra parameter can be a simple string like "cardano-swaps".
-The beacon policy and vault pair used by Cardano-Swaps was created by using "cardano-swaps-testing", seen [here](src/CardanoSwaps.hs#L339).
+The beacon policy and vault pair used by Cardano-Swaps was created by using "cardano-swaps-testing", seen [here](src/CardanoSwaps.hs#L349).

 While these beacons are used to broadcast all necessary information for remotely executing swaps (reference script utxos and available swap utxos), they can be used for broadcasting ANY information tied to:

 1. The address they are inside
 2. The utxo they are stored in
-3. The transaction history of the beacon.
+3. Any transaction they have been in

 For example, the last use case allows the beacons to be used to also broadcast the metadata of the last transaction they were part of.
 This feature can create a trustless "metadata history" trail.
 Here is the Blockfrost [api](https://docs.blockfrost.io/#tag/Cardano-Assets/paths/~1assets~1%7Basset%7D~1transactions/get) that can give you the transaction history for a beacon.
 Here is the Koios [api](https://api.koios.rest/#get-/asset_txs) for the same thing.
-This same technique can also be used to trustlessly check a datum history.
+This same technique can also be used to trustlessly check a datum's history.

 All of this information is broadcasted automatically and trustlessly by the beacon tokens; no configuration of the tokens is necessary.
 You can simply decide which information to use.

+## Required Deposits
+Aside from the 2 ADA deposit previously mentioned, there is also another deposit of about 25 ADA required for opening a DEX address.
+This is due to the reference script needing to be stored in the new address.
+Both deposits are immediately recovered upon closing a swap address.
+Only one deposit is required per address.
+It does not matter how many utxos are inside that address.

+## The Swap Contract Logic
+Swap contracts have four possible actions, aka redeemers:

+1. `Info` - display the owner's payment pubkey hash
+2. `Close` - withdraw any utxo located at the swap address
+3. `UpdatePrices` - update the asking price for the utxos at the swap address
+4. `Swap` - try swapping with assets at the swap address

+Only the owner (as defined by `SwapConfig`) is allowed to use the `Close` or `UpdatePrices` redeemers.
+Anyone can use the `Info` or `Swap` redeemers.

+### `Info` Redeemer
+The `Info` redeemer is guaranteed to fail and will display the `swapOwner` of the `SwapConfig` in the produced error message.
+It is guaranteed to fail at the `cardano-cli transaction build` step so there is no risk of losing collateral.
+This option was added in case someone wanted to check if the swap is using the proper swap contract.
+Since you will know the offered asset and asked asset (thanks to beacon tokens discussed later), armed with the owner's payment pubkey hash, you can now try recreating the swap contract and swap address.
+If you end up with a different swap address, the swap contract you are trying to use is guaranteed to be different.
+In short, this option adds an auditability feature to Cardano-Swaps.

+### `Close` Redeemer
+The `Close` redeemer makes it possible for the owner (as defined by `SwapConfig`) to withdraw all non-beacon assets from the swap address, this includes any utxos with reference scripts.
+This option also allows the owner to selectively "close" swap positions at his/her address by removing them from the swap address.

+The purpose of this redeemer is to allow the user to stop their swap address from being executable by removing his/her reference script.
+This would close all swap positions, even if there are utxos still at the swap address.
+This is also how the swap deposit is recovered (since it is stored with the reference script).

+In the case the user would like to completely close their swap address by removing his/her reference script, there is also a check to make sure the beacon is burned.
+This is to prevent "dead" swaps from being broadcasted to other users.
+It is possible to burn the beacon without removing the reference script; this just means the address is no longer discoverable.

+To prevent misuse of the beacons, the beacons are not allowed to be withdrawn when using the `Close` redeemer; they can only be burned.

+### `UpdatePrice` Redeemer
+As previously mentioned, Cardano-Swaps uses inline price datums.
+However, sometimes the owner will want to change the asking price of his/her positions.
+This redeemer allows the owner to change the inline price datum attached to his/her utxos.
+This action includes checks to ensure the new datum is properly used.
+The requirements for a successful update are:

+1. The transaction must be signed by the owner.
+2. The new price must be greater than zero.
+3. All datums must be inline datums of a price.
+4. All datums must match the price passed with the redeemer (this is for more efficient checks).
+5. The beacon is not removed from the swap address.
+6. No reference script utxos are updated.

+The last requirement might seem strange but this is to minimize transaction fees.
+The `Swap` redeemer ensures no reference script utxos are consumed so there is no risk in leaving the datum attached to reference script utxos alone.

+### `Swap` Redeemer
+The `Swap` redeemer checks all of the assets leaving the swap address and all of the assets entering the swap address.
+For a successful swap, all of the following must be true:

+1. No reference script utxos are consumed.
+2. Only the offered asset (as defined in `SwapConfig`) is leaving the swap address.
+3. All utxos being locked at the script address contain the weighted average price of all utxos leaving the swap address.
+4. The weighted average price is supplied as an inline datum.
+5. QuantityOfferedAssetTaken * weighted average price <= quantityAskedAssetGiven

+Custom error messages are included to help troubleshoot why a swap failed.
+The weighted average price supplied as the datum must match exactly what the swap contract calculates.
+To help with this, `cardano-swaps` allows calculating the weighted price from a JSON file.
+The function `cardano-swaps` uses is the same function the on-chain swap contract uses.

 ---
 ## Composable Atomic Swaps